 Patience

-Patience can be remembered in the moments of strength born from love; the strength to bring six children into this world, the strength to help them grow despite the hardest of situations, and the strength to see them go into the world, free, but without her.
+Patience can be remembered in the moments of strength born from love; the strength to bring six children into this world, the strength to help them grow in the hardest of situations, and the strength to see them go into the world, free, but without her.

 Phillis

-Phillis was one of the fifteen enslaved people held at the Bush-Holley House.
+Phillis was one of the sixteen known enslaved people held at the Bush-Holley House.
 She was the oldest child of Cull Bush Sr and Patience, who were also enslaved by the Bush family.
 We know that Phillis lived in the Bush household with her family until the age of 9.
 We also know that she is no longer there by the age of 19.
 It seems that after the death of David Bush, the Bush family began to send Cull and Patience’s daughters out to serve in other households once they were old enough to work independently.

 Milley